Lawrync/Project_on_wine_quality_prediction/README.md

 4) Enhance Understanding of Wine Quality Factors:
 - Conduct exploratory data analysis (EDA) to visualize physicochemical properties' distribution.
 - Derive insights into factors contributing to high-quality wine.

+  ### Data Understanding:

+The dataset contains 12 columns, including 11 physicochemical input variables (e.g., acidity, sugar content) and 1 output variable representing wine quality scores ranging from 0 to 10.
+The dataset allows for regression or classification tasks, suggesting the use of an arbitrary cutoff to classify wines as 'good' or 'not good.'
+Tips are provided for data preprocessing, feature engineering, and model evaluation.